- Common uses

 - to treat Merkel cell carcinoma (MCC; a type of skin cancer) in children and adults that has returned and spread to nearby tissues or other parts of the body;

 - in combination with axitinib (Inlyta) to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the kidneys).

 - and in combination with lenvatinib (Lenvima) to treat a certain type of cancer of the endometrium (lining of the uterus) that has spread to other parts of the body or worsened during or after treatment with chemotherapy medications or that cannot be treated with surgery or radiation therapy.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Pembrolizumab injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a hospital or medical facility.
-It is usually injected once every 3 weeks for as long as your doctor recommends that you receive treatment.
+It is usually injected once every 3 or 6 weeks for as long as your doctor recommends that you receive treatment.

 Pembrolizumab injection may cause serious reactions during, or shortly after the infusion of the medication.
 If you experience any of the following symptoms, tell your doctor immediately: flushing, fever, chills, shaking, dizziness, feeling faint, shortness of breath, difficulty breathing, itching, rash, or hives.